mainmatter/mainmatter.com/src/posts/2023-01-17-using-rust-crates-in-elixir.md

    rustler::init!("Elixir.RustlerPdf", [add]);
    ```

-6. Test that setup works
+6. Test that the setup works
    1. Run `iex -S mix`
    2. Execute `RustlerPdf.add(1,2)`
    3. See if it successfully outputs `3`